cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ## The Pros and Cons of Cloudflare

-Let's take a closer look at Cloudflare to understand the benefits and potential drawbacks of using their service in our solution.
+Let's take a closer look at Cloudflare to understand the benefits and potential drawbacks of using their services.

 ### Pros

 - It's free!
-- Adds a security layer to your network by acting as an intermediary between you and internet requests.
+- Adds a security layer to your network by acting as an intermediary between your server and the internet.
 - Manages SSL certificates for you.
 - Easy to use and configure.